-know, we are careful to limit Presidential or White House ivement with even domestic donors to the Foundation -- for ample, we keep the identities of those who donate money from the President.
+know, we are careful to limit Presidential or White House ivenent with even domestic donors to the Foundation - for ample, we keep the identities of those who donate money from the President.
 If the Foundation does begin to accept donations from foreign sources, we would want to limit any Presidential or white House involvement even beyond those limits established for domestic donors.
 In fact, we believe that foreign donors should be effectively walled off from any access to the President or other high-ranking government officials during the remainder of the President's term of office, regardless of whether such access would take place at the White House or at some private location.
 In our view, this is the only way for us to eliminate even the appearance of impropriety attending the acceptance of funds from foreign sources by an entity so closely associated with the President.

-Frees, The prelemany Coesequent checks ne the Garane Citizen mentimed by blen Campill inclustes that he is someone to be very wany of.
-It the informach impacted by reliable deplimate somees is accurate, he should not be invited to meet with the then in any entext.
-On.
-Cannel may hant to talle to fan Erippen or me.
+free, The preliminary Coercgional chestes ne the Gapanere Citizen mentimed by blen Campuel inclinates that he is someone to be very wary of. impacted by reliable diplimate somes is accurate, be should not be invited to meet with the tren in any entext.
+Dr. Canpier may want to talle to Jan Erippen on me.